GlobeProgger/docs/index.md

 ... to my offensive security note book.
 {: .fs-6 .fw-300 }

 I use this notebook to document my assessments, research and exploits.

-Please feel free to look around try some out yourself.
+Please feel free to look around and also try some out yourself.

-If you find any spelling mistakes, plain wrong info or any other thing you disagree with please feel free to send me a PR.
+If you find any spelling mistakes, plain wrong info or anything else you disagree with please feel free to send me a PR.

-Also do not hesitate to contact me on any of the channels on my [profile](globeprogger.github.io).
+Also do not hesitate to contact me on any of the channels on my [profile page](globeprogger.github.io).

 -- Marcus Jawo